bmlt-enabled/bmlt-root-server/docker/README.md

 # Docker

 This directory contains the  Dockerfiles for building images for both the BMLT Root Server and a MySQL database with sample data for testing purposes.
 These images get pushed to https://hub.docker.com/r/bmltenabled/bmlt-root-server/ and https://hub.docker.com/r/bmltenabled/bmlt-root-server-sample-db/ respectively.
+They can be started together using docker compose.

 ## How to use
 1. Edit bmlt.env to set your google maps api key, `GKEY=API_KEY`